Intermittent time series forecasting: local vs global models: Results

-Tab.~\ref{tab:times_local} shows that D-Linear is also preferable in terms of computational overhead: indeed, TweedieGP is the most expensive local method and its training and prediction times are one order of magnitude larger than those of D-Linear.
+The times reported in Fig.~\ref{fig:global_times} and Tab.~\ref{tab:local} shows that global models are also preferable in terms of computational overhead: indeed, TweedieGP, often the most accurate local model, is also the most computationally expensive one and its training and prediction times are one order of magnitude larger than those of DLinear and TiDE.
 The cost of local models can easily be reduced by parallelisation \citep{januschowski2020criteria}, but this requires an appropriate infrastructure.
-To further reduce running times with respect to D-Linear, in-sample quantiles can be used, as their running times are almost immediate, and they can even outperform D-Linear in few cases (e.g. RMSSE on UCI, Auto and RAF data sets, or quantile 0.99 on RAF data set).
+To further reduce running times with respect to TiDE, in-sample quantiles can be used, as their running times are almost immediate, and they can even outperform some global models in few cases (e.g. RMSSE on UCI, Auto and RAF data sets, or quantile 0.99 on RAF data set).

-Furthermore, we discussed above that deep neural models may suffer of instability, and that multiple runs may be necessary to obtain reliable results.
-This is not the case of D-Linear, which shows very stable performances (see the whiskers in Fig.~\ref{fig:local_vs_global}); we discuss in Appendix~\ref{appendix:hyperparams_dlinear} that the performance is stable with respect to the context length, an important hyperparameter.
+Furthermore, we discussed above that large global models may suffer from instability, and that multiple runs may be necessary to obtain reliable results.
+This is not the case for the shallow models we selected, which show very stable performances (see the whiskers in Fig.~\ref{fig:local_vs_global}).